-- 3.4.1.
-The bank provides the regulated banking facilities where the money collected by the MMSP is deposited, on behalf of the MM customers.
+- 3.4.1 The bank provides the regulated banking facilities where the money collected by the MMSP is deposited, on behalf of the MM customers.
 Mobile Money customer funds are held in the "Trust Account".
 In this regard, the bank is a sponsor to the Mobile Money Services Provider.
 The bank does not have a direct contractual relationship with the Mobile Money customer.
-The direct relationship is between the Customer and the Mobile Money services provider. - 3.4.2.
-In most circumstances the bank is a direct participant in clearing and settlement, accordingly it clears and settles the payment obligations of the MMSP. - 3.4.3.
-The bank may be an issuer of Mobile Money, regulated as a MMSP.
+The direct relationship is between the Customer and the Mobile Money services provider. - 3.4.1 In most circumstances the bank is a direct participant in clearing and settlement, accordingly it clears and settles the payment obligations of the MMSP. - 3.4.2 The bank may be an issuer of Mobile Money, regulated as a MMSP.

-3.5.
-The Regulators
+3.5 The Regulators

-- 3.5.1.
-Central Bank
+3.5.1 Central Bank

 Regulates financial activities and is responsible for the countries financial stability within its jurisdiction.

-- 3.5.2.
-Telecommunications Regulator
+3.5.2 Telecommunications Regulator

 Regulates and issues domestic telecommunications licenses to MNO's.

-- 3.5.3.
-Financial Integrity Regulator
+3.5.3 Financial Integrity Regulator

-The domestic regulator empowered to adopt and implement regulations relating to comer due dilige
+The domestic regulator empowered to adopt and implement regulations relating to Anti-Money Laundering (AML) and Counter Terrorist Financing (CTF) provisions which relate to customer due diligence requirements.

-4. DEFINITIONS
+4 DEFINITIONS